-- ➤ Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operation and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturallyoccurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff and septic systems. - Radioactive contaminants, which can occur naturally or be the result of oil and gas production and mining activities.
-People who drink water containing radium 226 or 228 in excess of the MCL over many years may have an increased risk of getting cancer.
+- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operation and wildlife. - ➤ Inorganic contaminants, such as salts and metals, which can be naturallyoccurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - ➤ Pesticides and herbicides, which may come from a variety of sources such as agriculture and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff and septic systems. - Radioactive contaminants, which can occur naturally or be the result of oil and gas production and mining activities.

-In order to ensure that tap water is safe to drink, the EPA prescribes regulations which limit the amount of certain contaminants in water provided by public systems.
-Food and Drug Administration regulations establish limits for contaminants in bottled water, which provide the same protection for the public.
+In order to ensure that tap water is safe to drink, the U.S. EPA prescribes regulations which limit the levels of certain contaminants in water provided by public systems.
+Federal Food and Drug Administration regulations establish limits for contaminants in bottled water, which provide the same protection for the public.

-2019 Consumer Confidence Report Village of Martin - W.S.S.N. #4155
+2023 Consumer Confidence Report Village of Martin - W.S.S.N. #4155